TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-12-what-is-rag-retrieval-augmented-generation.md

 {{< dialogue char="Recurse" >}}
 *Flips through notes*

-But here's what I'm investigating: Is RAG actually solving the problem, or just making it more complex?
+But here's what I'm investigating: Is RAG actually solving the problem, or just making it more complex.

 Three questions:
 1. Does RAG reduce hallucinations, or just change what AI hallucinates about?
 2. What happens when RAG retrieves wrong information?
 3. Is RAG the future, or just a stopgap until better solutions?

-Something's fishy about calling RAG a "solution" - it seems more like a workaround.
+The evidence suggests RAG is a workaround, not a solution.
+I'm not saying it's wrong, but it seems more like a temporary fix.
 {{< /dialogue >}}

 {{< dialogue char="Vector" >}}